sgunonu/DataSafe/LabGuide100000.md

 	or
 	`EXECUTE DS_TARGET_UTIL.REVOKE_ROLE('role_name');`
 	 - where role_name is the name of an Oracle Data Safe role. role_name must be in quotation marks.
-- These are the roles you can add now to your SQL Developer worksheet.
+- These are the roles you can add now to your SQL Developer worksheet.<br/> `EXECUTE DS_TARGET_UTIL.GRANT_ROLE('DS$ASSESSMENT_ROLE');`<br/> `EXECUTE DS_TARGET_UTIL.GRANT_ROLE('DS$AUDIT_COLLECTION_ROLE');`<br/> `EXECUTE DS_TARGET_UTIL.GRANT_ROLE('DS$DATA_MASKING_ROLE');`<br/>
-`EXECUTE DS_TARGET_UTIL.GRANT_ROLE('DS$ASSESSMENT_ROLE');`<br/>
-`EXECUTE DS_TARGET_UTIL.GRANT_ROLE('DS$AUDIT_COLLECTION_ROLE');`<br/>
-`EXECUTE DS_TARGET_UTIL.GRANT_ROLE('DS$DATA_MASKING_ROLE');`<br/>